Player Quick Reference

 Roll a d12.
 For any roll of 11+, you succeed in what you're trying to do.
 For a roll from 7-10, you succeed but something unintended happens.
 For any roll of 6 or less, you fail.

-Tasks you attempt are tested by rolls on a d12, and operate similar to Narrative rolls.
-The difference is you can boost your roll by adding modifiers to it, in the form of Knowledge, Fitness or Diplomacy, Manipulation skill or a combat type.
+Tasks you attempt are tested by rolls on a d12, and operate similar to Narrative rolls but with modifiers, in the form of Knowledge, Fitness or Diplomacy, Manipulation skill or a Combat type.
 Most rolls fall into this camp.

 Roll a d12 and add the relevant stat, then tell the GM the total.
 On a 13+ you succeed, 8-12, you succeed but something unintended happens.
 For any roll of 7 or less, you fail.